jorgnv/angular-nestjs-messenger/README.md

 # Angular NestJS Messenger App

-Este es un proyecto que implementa una aplicación de mensajería utilizando Angular en el frontend y NestJS en el backend.
-Permite a los usuarios enviar mensajes y ver los mensajes anteriores en tiempo real.
+This is a project that implements a messaging application using Angular on the frontend and NestJS on the backend.
+It allows users to send messages and view previous messages in real-time.

 ## Características

-- Interfaz de usuario para ver y enviar mensajes.
+- User interface for viewing and sending messages.
-- Los mensajes se almacenan en una base de datos MySQL.
+- Messages are stored in a MySQL database.
-- Uso de Angular para el frontend y NestJS para el backend.
+- Utilizes Angular for the frontend and NestJS for the backend.

 ## 🚀 Quick start